gkiarashv/xv6/contributions/Nov 21 2023/README.md

 If we check the `deref.o` using `riscv64-linux-gnu-objdump -D -j .text deref.o`, we will see:
 ![makekernel](https://github.com/gkiarashv/xv6/blob/main/images/derefobjdump.png)

 If we run the `deref` in xv6, we would get exactly the same bytes we got from objdump.
-The `main` is the entry point and is mapped to address 0:
+The `main` is the entry point and is mapped to address 0.
+Note to consider that the starting address of the text segment is 0:
 ![makekernel](https://github.com/gkiarashv/xv6/blob/main/images/deref10.png)

 However, despite xv6, Linux uses a different memory map.
 Hence, running the same code will result in a segmentation fault: